 Edgerton Hospital’s laboratory manager, Christine Wonder, BS MT (ASCP), recently accepted the 2022 Rural Health Ambassador Award given by the Rural Wisconsin Health Cooperative (RWHC).
 Christine was one of just 17 recipients in the State of Wisconsin.

-The Rural Health Ambassador Award was established in 2004 by the RWHC as a way to recognize employees at member hospitals who have gone above the call of duty in promoting their hospital and have made significant contributions to rural health care in general.
+The Rural Health Ambassador Award was established in 2004 by the RWHC to recognize employees at member hospitals who have gone above the call of duty in promoting their hospital and have made significant contributions to rural health care in general.
 The award recipient demonstrates a history of fostering positive communication and relations within the hospital's respective service area by: serving on community boards/service organizations; taking advantage of volunteer or public speaking opportunities; and supporting community health activities beyond the scope of the hospital.

 11101 North Sherman Rd.